wborn/openhab-docker/README.md

 ## Building the images

-Checkout the GitHub repository, change to a directory containing a Dockerfile (e.g. `3.0.0/debian`) and then run these commands to build and run a Docker image for your current platform:
+Checkout the GitHub repository, change to a directory containing a Dockerfile (e.g. `debian`) and then run these commands to build and run a Docker image for your current platform:

 ```shell
 $ docker build --tag openhab/openhab .